juxor/afaq/markdown/secG3.md

-By supplying working people with money which is used to create productive co- operatives and demand for their products, mutual banks increase the amount of goods and services in circulation as it increases the money supply.
+By supplying working people with money which is used to create productive co- operatives and demand for their products, mutual banks increase the amount of goods and services in circulation as they increase the money supply.
 Combined with the elimination of profit, rent and interest, inflationary pressures are effectively undercut (it makes much more sense to talk of a interest/rent /profits-prices spiral rather than a wages-prices spiral when discussing